Jumpscale/portal9/docs/Configuration/PortalConfiguration.md

 ## Gitlab Authentication

 When specifying gitlab as authentication we need to know which gitlab_client is currently used.
-This fields need to be provided in `gitlab.connection`
+This fields need to be provided in `gitlab_connection`